FAQs: Frequently Asked Questions

 Can I use something I found on your website?

-Unless specifically stated otherwise, all information on the U.S. Department of Education's (ED's) website at www.ed.gov is in the public domain, and may be reproduced, published or otherwise used without ED's permission.
-This statement does not pertain to information at web sites other than www.ed.gov, whether funded by ED or not.
+Unless specifically stated otherwise, all information on the U.S. Department of Education's (Department) website at www.ed.gov is in the public domain, and may be reproduced, published, or otherwise used without the Department's permission.
+This statement does not pertain to information at web sites other than www.ed.gov, whether funded by the Department or not.
 You can view our Website Policies and Important Links online.

 How do I order an education publication?

 The Department's Publications (ED Pubs) program began five years ago to efficiently provide printed publications to customers.
 Since the program's inception, ED has fulfilled over 6,000 customer requests for printed materials.
 The last two years, however, saw a significant downturn for hard copy documents.